-In accordance with the Rule 15c3-3 of the Exchange Act, the Company is required to maintain separate bank accounts for the exclusive benefit of customers.
-At June 30, 2018, the Company held cash and securities of \$1,762 and securities purchased under agreements to resell with a carrying value of \$8,998 to satisfy this requirement.
+In accordance with the Customer Protection Rule, the Company is required to maintain separate bank accounts for the exclusive benefit of customers.
+At June 30, 2019, the Company held cash of \$1,443 and securities purchased under agreements to resell with a carrying value of \$16,400 to satisfy this requirement.

-In accordance with the Rule 15c3-3 of the Exchange Act, the Company is required to maintain separate bank accounts for the exclusive benefit of the proprietary accounts of brokers (commonly referred to as "PAB").
-At June 30, 2018, the Company held cash and securities of \$104 and securities purchased under agreements to resell with a carrying value of \$4 to satisfy this requirement.
+During the period ended June 30, 2019, the Company performed the computations for the assets in the proprietary accounts of brokers (commonly referred to as "PAB") in accordance with the customer reserve computation set forth under the Customer Protection Rule.
+At June 30, 2019, the Company held cash of \$7 and securities purchased under agreements to resell with a carrying value of \$117 to satisfy this requirement.

 In accordance with the Commodity Exchange Act, the Company is required to segregate all monies, securities and property received to margin and to guarantee or secure the trades or contracts of customers in regulated commodities.
-At June 30, 2018, the Company had cash and securities of \$4,235, receivables from brokers, dealers and clearing organizations of \$20, and commodities option contracts with net long market value of \$11 segregated to satisfy this requirement.
-At June 30, 2018, the net market values of long and short commodity option contracts were included in payables to brokers, dealers and clearing organizations.
+At June 30, 2019, the Company had cash and securities of \$4,201, payables to brokers, dealers and clearing organizations of \$13 and commodities option contracts with net short market value of \$42 segregated to satisfy this requirement.
+At June 30, 2019, the net market values of long and short commodity option contracts were included in payables to brokers, dealers and clearing organizations.

 In accordance with CFTC Regulation 30.7, the Company is required to segregate all monies, securities and property received to margin and to guarantee or secure the trades or contracts of foreign boards of trade.
-At June 30, 2018, the Company had cash and securities in the amount of \$434 and receivables from brokers, dealers and clearing organizations of \$117 segregated to satisfy this requirement.
+At June 30, 2019, the Company had cash and securities in the amount of \$526 and receivables from brokers, dealers and clearing organizations of \$84 segregated to satisfy this requirement.

 In accordance with NFA Financial Requirements Section 14, the Company is required to hold amounts, equal to or in excess of its retail forex obligation, at one or more qualifying institutions in the U.S. or money center countries (as defined in CFTC Regulation 1.49).
-NFA authorized the Company to utilize its daily securities reserve computations performed in accordance with SEC Rule 15c3-3 to satisfy this requirement.
+NFA authorized the Company to utilize its daily securities reserve computations performed in accordance with the Customer Protection Rule to satisfy this requirement.